AyushPatel101/MathMatrix/README.md

 # MathMatrix
-A program that implements a mathematical matrix using OOP.
+A program that implements a mathematical matrix using 2D arrays, lambda expressions, and OOP.